nadinev6/RAGgle/README.md

 # Index, Search and Rag

-This project is a custom, conversational search engine powered by Nuclia's RAG (Retrieval Augmented Generation) technology and Graph Retrieval to find and extract relevant information to answer a query.
-It allows users to index product information from various websites, perform intelligent semantic searches, and interact with an AI-powered chat assistant to get insights about indexed results or products.
-The frontend is built with React and KendoReact components for structured display of products, datepicker for time-based filtering, while the backend is a Flask application that interfaces with the Nuclia API.
+This project is a custom, conversational search engine powered by Nuclia's RAG (Retrieval Augmented Generation) technology.
+It allows users to index content from various websites and interact with an AI-powered chat assistant to get insights about the indexed content.
+Users can also filter their indexed URL history by date range for better organization.
+The frontend is built with React and KendoReact components, while the backend is a Flask application that interfaces with the Nuclia API.

 ## Features

-*   **URL Indexing**: Scrape and index product pages from wholesale websites (e.g., Alibaba, DHgate) into a Nuclia Knowledge Base.
+*   **URL Indexing**: Index content from various websites into a Nuclia Knowledge Base with date-based filtering of the indexed URL history.
-*   **Intelligent Product Search**:
-    *   AI-powered query rephrasing for enhanced semantic search.
-    *   Time-based filtering to search for products indexed within specific date ranges.
-    *   Relationship-based searches by clicking on product names or suppliers.
-    *   Structured display of search results using KendoReact Cards, including product images, prices, descriptions, and relevance scores.
-    *   Mock price trend visualization (requires further integration for real-time data).
-*   **AI Chat Assistant**: Integrated Nuclia chat widget for conversational queries and answers about indexed products.
+*   **AI Chat Assistant**: Integrated Nuclia chat widget for conversational queries and answers about indexed content.
 *   **Modern UI**: Responsive and interactive user interface built with React and KendoReact components.

 ## Prerequisites